MarcusKorea/MarcusKorea-Fake_News_Detector/README.md

 # Fake News Detector
 ## [**Click here to view the app**](https://detect-fake-news-app.herokuapp.com)

+## This assumes you have Python/Jupyter Notebook installed and a way to create new Python environments
 ## Project Dcescription
 The goal of this project is to create a model using machine learning that can determine whether an article is fake news or not.
 To interact with this model, a web page will be created that will allow a user to enter a article title/paragraph/URL and have the model determine whether that specific article is fake news or real news.
 An analysis will also be conducted to see what the characteristics of a fake news article are and compare to the characteristic of real news article and help make fake news more identifiable.